Skip to contents

 What is an IGO?

-1. An IGO must consist of at least three members of the COW-defined state system.
+1. An IGO must consist of at least three members of the Correlates of War state system.

 2. An IGO must hold regular plenary sessions at least once every ten years.